SSDLC Hub

 Definitions Matter

-• Left Side (Causes): The Programmer operates here.
-They make decisions that prevent the generic vulnerability from existing in the first place (e.g., choosing a secure auth framework to prevent #4 Identity Theft).
+• Cause-side · strategic layer (Programmer): Decisions that prevent the generic vulnerability from being architected into the system in the first place (e.g., choosing a secure auth framework to address #4 Identity Theft).

-• Right Side (Consequences): Both roles contribute to logging and resilience to mitigate data loss if a breach occurs.
+• Right side (consequences): Both roles contribute to logging and resilience to mitigate data loss if a breach does occur.

 Visualizing the Responsibilities

-The diagram below distributes the 10 TLCTC clusters across the two roles.
-Programmer-owned clusters live on the cause side (architecture); Coder-owned clusters cluster around the event (implementation).
-Arrows mark the handoffs — the architect's design constrains what the implementer must defend against.
+The diagram below distributes the 10 TLCTC clusters across the two cause-side layers.
+Programmer-owned clusters live in the strategic lane (architecture); Coder-owned clusters live in the tactical lane (implementation).
+Arrows mark the handoffs — the architect's design constrains what the implementer must defend against, but both are working to prevent the same downstream event.

 Role-Based TLCTC Cluster Distribution Bow-Tie alignment

-PROGRAMMER STRATEGIC · CAUSE-SIDE CODER TACTICAL · EVENT-SIDE #1 Abuse of Functions Define functional boundaries · least privilege #4 Identity Theft Choose auth framework · OAuth / OIDC / mTLS #5 Man in the Middle TLS policy · certificate trust · transport design #10 Supply Chain Library selection · SBOM · pinning policy #2 Exploiting Server Sanitize input · parameterize · bound buffers #3 Exploiting Client Encode output · CSP-aware rendering · XSS guards #7 Malware (Exec Control) Avoid eval() · sandbox uploads · signed artefacts shared #6 Flooding · #8 Physical · #9 Social Mostly outside the dev role — ops/HR/physical defines boundaries selects libraries CAUSE EVENT (system compromise) EVENT-SIDE Architecture decisions on the left constrain what implementation must defend on the right.
+PROGRAMMER STRATEGIC · CAUSE-SIDE CODER TACTICAL · CAUSE-SIDE #1 Abuse of Functions Define functional boundaries · least privilege #4 Identity Theft Choose auth framework · OAuth / OIDC / mTLS #5 Man in the Middle TLS policy · certificate trust · transport design #10 Supply Chain Library selection · SBOM · pinning policy #2 Exploiting Server Sanitize input · parameterize · bound buffers #3 Exploiting Client Encode output · CSP-aware rendering · XSS guards #7 Malware (Exec Control) Avoid eval() · sandbox uploads · signed artefacts shared #6 Flooding · #8 Physical · #9 Social Mostly outside the dev role — ops/HR/physical defines boundaries selects libraries STRATEGIC LAYER BOW-TIE CAUSE-SIDE → EVENT (off-diagram) TACTICAL LAYER Both lanes are cause-side.
+They differ only in layer — strategic architecture vs. tactical implementation — and together prevent the event.

 The Programmer's Domain: Strategic Defense